The former spa town of Strathpeffer appears frozen in time, with exuberant

 Today, it houses an exhibition about the history of the area and I went there to meet the "sweetie ladies," Maureen and Shirley, so called locally because in addition to running the exhibition they operate The Real Sweets & Gift Company from the premises.

-The full text of this article is available in the Spring 2014 issue of Scottish Life.
+The full text of this article is available in the Summer 2014 issue of Scottish Life.

-Click here to preview our feature article on Remembering The War by Jim Gilchrist.
+Click here to preview our feature article on Piping Hot Glasgow by Jim Gilchrist.

-Click here to preview our feature article on Inside Aberfeldy by Terry Williams.
+Click here to preview our column on Scotland In Music by Edward Scott Pearlman.

 Click here to preview our column on the Highland Bagpipe by Gary West.

 Click here to preview our reviews of Scottish Books.